crod951/activepdf-coding-exercise/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Getting Started
+After cloning the repository,
+In the project directory run: `npm install` to install despendencies for the frontend
+Then, `cd` into the backend directory and run: `npm install` to install despendencies for the backend

 # How to run the app
 `cd` into the backend directory and run: `npm start`
 Make sure the express server is using port 3000 for localhost.